 "Do we know who lived there?"
 Ford asked.

 "I do not know of many places where a stargate is situated in the middle of a town or village," Teyla said.
 "It is not safe to build near the stargates."

 Teyla shrugged.
-"I would need to see the images to be certain, but it is possible the town belonged to the Ancestors at one time.
-They would not have had the same fears concerning the Wraith that we do today.
-There may have even been defences in place near the stargate in case they ever were attacked."
+"I would need to see the images to be certain, but it is possible.
+The Ancestors would not have had the same fears concerning the Wraith that we do today.
+They would have had defences near the stargate if they were attacked."

 "It is possible," Teyla replied, seemingly oblivious to Sheppard's eagerness.

 "In that case, Rodney, you better get a move on," John said.
 "P2J-338 just got a lot more interesting."

 Rodney finished his coffee with a nod.
 "I'll see you guys later," he said as he cleared his tray and left the mess hall.

 Rodney entered his lab and found Zelenka, Tsao, Kusanagi, and a few others waiting for him.

 "Tsao, you and Kusanagi take your teams and start in generator room three.
 Be ready to go with the new cables once the crew section is powered down," Rodney ordered as he gathered his tools.
 "I'll take Wagner and start shutting down the transformers.
 Once we have the section offline, we can start rerouting the conduits.
 If all goes to plan, we should have the section done in a couple of hours."

 "Were you able to determine what caused the fluctuations last night?"
 Zelenka asked him as everyone stood to leave.